mikeymascatu/MFPV/README.md

  - Fits battery straps
    * (Designed around 4S Li-Ion packs but will fit most small-medium Li-Po packs)
  ## For assembly and more info, check out the newly built ✨wiki✨

+ # Read the warnings in the wiki.
+While not legally binding, building this prototype implies you agree by those warnings.